pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/functions/dupe_args_definitions/complex_args/a_b_a.md

 `````
 throws: Parser error!
-  Same param name was bound twice and the args are not simple, this is not allowed
+  Cannot create lexical binding when the name was already bound

 function f([a, b, a]) {}
                    ^------- error
 `````

 ### Strict mode